Tulsa Opera: 1988–1992: Nicholas Muni

-1993-2008: Carol I. Crawford
+1993–2008: Carol I. Crawford

-Carol I. Crawford was appointed General Director in 1993, and remained in that post until 2008.
+Carol I. Crawford was appointed general director in 1993, and remained in that post until 2008.
 The original production of Rachel Portman's The Little Prince (presented in Tulsa in 2005) was jointly produced and co-financed by the Tulsa Opera and several other opera companies, including the Houston Grand Opera, the New York City Opera, the Boston Lyric Opera, and the Skylight Opera Theatre.
 Notable singers to perform with the company during her tenure included Pamela Armstrong, Harolyn Blackwell, Stephanie Blythe, Sarah Coburn, Andrea Gruber, Peter Lindskoog, John Matz, and Alfred Walker among others.

 In 2002, the bankruptcy of the Tulsa Philharmonic had a negative impact on the company, as the orchestra had served as the longtime pit musicians of the opera company.
 Many musicians left Tulsa, and the cost and expense of bringing in instrumentalists into the city greatly reduced rehearsal times while simultaneously raising costs of productions.
 The establishment of the Tulsa Symphony in 2005 helped remediate some of that problem.

-2008-2016: Kostis Protopapas
+2008–2016: Kostis Protopapas

-From 2008 to 2016, the company’s Artistic Director was Kostis Protopapas, who had previously served as Associate Conductor and Chorus Master under Carol I. Crawford.
+From 2008 to 2016, the company’s artistic director was Kostis Protopapas, who had previously served as associate conductor and chorus master under Carol I. Crawford.

-2016-present: Tobias Picker
+2016–2022: Tobias Picker

-The current general director and CEO of the company is Ken McConnell, who was initially appointed as interim general director and CEO in July 2018.
-The current artistic director of the company is Tobias Picker, who was named to the post in 2016.
+Ken McConnell was appointed as interim general director and CEO in July 2018, and subsequently appointed to the full general director and CEO position.
+Tobias Picker was named to the post of artistic director in 2016, a position he held until 2022.

 In May 2019, Tulsa Opera presented a new staging of Mozart's Don Giovanni with Lucia Lucas in the title role, becoming the first American opera company to feature a transgender woman in a principal role.

+Tobias Picker stepped down from the artistic director post in 2022, and Aaron Beck was subsequently appointed artistic director.
+In June 2023, Ken McConnell resigned as general director and Aaron Beck was appointed as interim general director in addition to his duties as artistic director.
+This announcement arrived at the same time as the cancellation of Tulsa Opera's two mainstage productions for the 2023–24 season, with budgetary issues being cited as the reason for the cancellation.